 BE 1.
 Frontiers in Bioengineering.
 1 unit; second term.
 A weekly seminar series by Caltech faculty providing an introduction to research directions in the field of bioengineering and an overview of the courses offered in the Bioengineering option.

 BE 150.
-Systems Biology.
+Design Principles of Genetic Circuits.
 9 units (3-0-6); third term.
 Prerequisites: Bi 1, Bi 8, or equivalent; Ma 2 or equivalent; or instructor's permission.
 Quantitative studies of cellular and developmental systems in biology, including the architecture of specific genetic circuits controlling microbial behaviors and multicellular development in model organisms.
-Specific topics include chemotaxis, multistability and differentiation, biological oscillations, stochastic effects in circuit operation, as well as higher-level circuit properties such as robustness.
+Specific topics include chemotaxis, multistability and differentiation, biological oscillations, stochastic effects in circuit operation, as well as higher-level circuit properties, such as robustness.
 Organization of transcriptional and protein-protein interaction networks at the genomic scale.
-Topics are approached from experimental, theoretical and computational perspectives.
-Instructors: Elowitz, Murray.
+Topics are approached from experimental, theoretical, and computational perspectives.
+Instructors: Bois, Elowitz.

 BE 153.
 Case Studies in Systems Physiology.
 9 units (3-0-6); third term.
 Prerequisites: Bi 8, Bi 9, or equivalent.
 This course will explore the process of creating and validating theoretical models in systems biology and physiology.
 It will examine several macroscopic physiological systems in detail, including examples from immunology, endocrinology, cardiovascular physiology, and others.
 Emphasis will be placed on understanding how macroscopic behavior emerges from the interaction of individual components.
 Instructor: Petrasek.

 BE 159.
-Signal Transduction and Biomechanics in Eukaryotic Cell Morphogenesis.
-9 units (3-0-6); third term.
-Prerequisites: Bi 8, Bi 9, ACM 95 abc.
-This course examines the mechanical and biochemical pathways that govern eukaryotic cell morphogenesis.
-Topics include embryonic pattern formation, cell polarization and migration in tissue development and regeneration.
-Biomechanics will be treated at the molecular, cellular, and multicellular levels of organization.
-In addition to providing background material on cytoskeletal biomechanics and intra/intercellular signaling in cell-matrix and cell-cell interactions, the course will emphasize the interplay between mechanical and biochemical pathways in tissue morphogenesis and homeostasis.
-Current understanding of malignant transformation will be briefly described, as well.
-The course will briefly introduce appropriate modeling techniques and tools such as fabrication and optical approaches to the quantitative study of morphogenesis.
-Instructor: Guo.
+Signal Transduction and Mechanics in Morphogenesis.
+9 units (3-0-6); second term.
+Prerequisites: Bi 8, Bi 9, ACM 95/100ab, or instructor's permission.
+This course examines the mechanical and biochemical pathways that govern morphogenesis.
+Topics include embryonic patterning, cell polarization, cell-cell communication, and cell migration in tissue development and regeneration.
+The course emphasizes the interplay between mechanical and biochemical pathways in morphogenesis.
+Instructor: Bois.

 BE/APh 161.
 Physical Biology of the Cell.
 12 units (3-0-9); second term.
-Prerequisites: Ph 2ab and ACM 95abc, or background in differential equations and statistical and quantum mechanics, or instructor's written permission.
+Prerequisites: Ph 2ab and ACM 95/100ab, or background in differential equations and statistical and quantum mechanics, or instructor's written permission.
 Physical models applied to the analysis of biological structures ranging from individual proteins and DNA to entire cells.
 Topics include the force response of proteins and DNA, models of molecular motors, DNA packing in viruses and eukaryotes, mechanics of membranes, and membrane proteins and cell motility.
-Instructor: Phillips.
+Instructors: Bois, Phillips.

 BE 167.
 Research Topics in Bioengineering.
 1 unit; first term.
-Introduction to current research in Caltech bioengineering labs.
+Introduction to current research topics in Caltech bioengineering labs.
 Graded Pass/Fail.
-Instructor: Pierce.
+Instructor: Staff.

-BE/EE 189 ab.
+BE/EE/MedE 189 ab.
 Design and Construction of Biodevices.
-12 units (3-6-3) second term; 9 units (0-9-0) third term.
-Prerequisites: ACM 95 ab (for BE/EE 189 a); BE/EE 189 a (for BE/EE 189 b).
-Second term, students will design and implement biosensing systems, including a pulse monitor, a pulse oximeter, and a real-time polymerase-chain-reaction incubator.
+12 units (3-6-3) a = first and third terms; 9 units (0-9-0) b = third term.
+Prerequisites: ACM 95/100ab (for BE/EE/MedE 189 a); BE/EE/MedE 189a (for BE/EE/MedE 189b).
+Part a, students will design and implement biosensing systems, including a pulse monitor, a pulse oximeter, and a real-time polymerase-chain-reaction incubator.
 Students will learn to program in LABVIEW.
-Third term is a student-initiated design project requiring instructor’s permission for enrollment.
+Part b is a student-initiated design project requiring instructor’s permission for enrollment.
 Enrollment is limited to 24 students.
-BE/EE 189 a is an option requirement; third term is not.
-Instructor: C. Yang.
+BE/EE/MedE 189a is an option requirement; BE/EE/MedE 189b is not.
+Instructors: Bois, Yang.

 BE 200.
 Research in Bioengineering.
 Units and term to be arranged.
 By arrangement with members of the staff, properly qualified graduate students are directed in bioengineering research.